joel-costigliola/assertj-presentation/PITCHME.md

 - Better way with catchThrowable  |

 Note:
+* there is a better way / there are better ways!
 * JUnit Rule: bad because it puts the assertions before the code
 * assertThatCode(() -> {}).doesNotThrowAnyException();